 Day 03: - Katmandu to Dolkha (1650m/5413ft)

 We will have about 7 hours drive from Kathmandu to Dolkha.
 We will head towards the northeast on the highway that connects Kathmandu to Lhasa.
-We will then leave the highway and take the way to jiri which leads us to Dolkha.
+We will then leave the road and take the way to Jiri, which leads us to Dolkha.
 Night at the hotel.

 Day 04: - Dolakha to Shigati (1020m/3346ft).